Elastic-Suite/gally/.github/CONTRIBUTING.md

 ### Writing a Pull Request

-You should base your changes on the `main` branch.
+You should base your changes on the `master` branch.

 ### Matching Coding Standards

-The API Platform project follows [Symfony coding standards](https://symfony.com/doc/current/contributing/code/standards.html).
+The Gally project has it's own coding standards, inspired from the [Symfony coding standards](https://symfony.com/doc/current/contributing/code/standards.html).
 But don't worry, you can fix CS issues automatically using the [PHP CS Fixer](http://cs.sensiolabs.org/) tool:

 ```bash